bartoszgebarowski/task-manager-api/README.md

 The prototype epic is for all stories needed to create an application prototype.
 Creating a prototype was an essential step of development, allowing new functionalities to be implemented and tested in a risk-free environment.

 3. Profiles
-The profiles epic is for all stories related to the creation of user profiles and user authentication.
+The profiles epic is for all stories related to the creation of user profiles (accounts) and user authentication.

 4. Tasks
 The tasks epic is for all stories related to tasks.
 Tasks are core content that the user can view and interact with.

 5. Comments
-The epic cover the user stories related to CRUD operations on comments
+The epic cover the user stories related to creating, editing, updating and deleting comments

 6. Deployment
 This epic is for deployment-related stories.
 Hosting a site on Heroku allows connecting the backend to the frontend application.